Thrissur Pooram Exhibition: Ticket price

-In 2012, the ticket cost Rs 5 but increased in 2013 to Rs 10.
-On Pooram day it will cost Rs 15.
+In 2012, the ticket cost Rs 5 but increased in 2013 to Rs 10 and Rs 15 on pooram day.
+The ticket rate later increased to Rs 35 per person(full ticket for everyone above 4 years).
+Tickets costed Rs 40 on regular days and Rs 50 on the days before, after, and during Pooram in 2025.
 The exhibition will be open from 10 AM to 9 PM.
-Around 188 stalls and 80 pavilions have been set up in 2013 for the exhibition.
-There are amusement rides for children and food stalls are also there in the exhibition.
+Around 180 stalls and 70 pavilions have been set up in 2025 for the exhibition.
+There are amusement rides for children and food stalls in the exhibition.
 The exhibition is managed by a committee comprising nominees of Devaswoms, the Thrissur Municipal Corporation, the Cochin Devaswom Board, representatives of social organisations, Government officials and the public.